 We aim to produce the following results in our research:

-- mathematical and computational models of biological systems that create new neuroscientific knowledge;
+- mathematical and computational models of biological systems that help create new neuroscientific knowledge;

 - formulation of testable hypotheses regarding computation and communication in biological neurons and brains;